BE A STREET MUSICIAN IN ONE DAY: NO EXPERIENCE, NO CHARGE, NO JIVE!

 THE UNDER-REGULATED DENTAL IMPLANT INDUSTRY that continues to allow dentists to misrepresent and perform these delicate and risky procedures has caused a great deal of pain and suffering and disappointment with the processes and treatments.
 The collective dental implant industry (with U.S. revenues of roughly $6.4 billion in 2018*) needs to clean up a very deceptive business model and compensate negatively impacted dental implant patients for GROSS MISREPRESENTATION and PAIN AND SUFFERING.

 NOTE TO LAW FIRMS: I am not currently represented by legal counsel, and would welcome communication and/or input from any such interested parties.
+I don't think $1 million - or more - is an unreasonable settlement for what I've endured at the hands of this very corrupt, abusive business model.

 Ray Parker, Coalition for Dental Implant Reform